vldr/Relay/README.md

 - `<IP>` is the IP address that should be bound to, for example: `127.0.0.1`
 - `<PORT>` is the port that should be bound to, for example: `8080`
 - `<HOST>` is the domain suffix of the [origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) request header.
-  - For example, `example.com` will accept requests from `example.com`, `a.example.com`, `a.b.example.com` and reject requests that do not match the suffix.
+  - For example, using `example.com` will allow requests from `example.com`, `a.example.com`, and `a.b.example.com`, while requests that do not match this suffix will be rejected.
   - If left blank, then the origin header is not checked, and requests from any origin are accepted.

 # Protocol